Through Zephyrs and Rain and Damian, We Continue the Wine Trail

 July 10, 2010

 This page used to begin with several paragraphs of me lamenting the shortcomings of the CT Wine Trail.
-Namely, the terrible website, the woefully out of date brochures (and website), the paucity of information available to consumers… but much of that has since been rectified.
-This explains some of the comments below.
+Namely, the terrible website, the woefully out of date brochures, the paucity of information available to consumers… but much of that has since been rectified.

 Anyway… NorthWinds.
 In Watertown.
 Watertown?
 Yeah, Watertown.
 What’s it to you?
-A good friend of mine grew up in Watertown, got married and lived in Watertown, got divorced and lived with his parents in Watertown, works for the town of Watertown, and now is now a remarried father living in new house in… Bozrah.
+A good friend of mine grew up in Watertown, got married and ought a house in Watertown, got divorced and lived with his parents in Watertown, works for the town of Watertown, and is now a remarried father living in new house in… Bozrah.
 Nah, just kidding… He’s still happily in Watertown.

 No one lives in Bozrah.
 NO ONE.